 A dog with separation anxiety will show signs of stress whenever an owner leaves it alone in the house.
-In some severe cases, dogs will become anxious when the owner has moved into another house room.
+In some severe cases, dogs become anxious when the owner moves into another house room.
 Some dogs cry, bark, pace, or destroy the house while you're going.
 While we spent more time at home with our pets than ever this year, some of them have become very accustomed to us being around.
-A change in your routine, such as returning to work, can be a very stressful situation for your dog.
+Changing your routine, such as returning to work, can be very stressful for your dog.

 Here are some simple tips for preventing separation anxiety.

 Tip 1: Get some time apart from the beginning.